GenreShinobi/planar-game/README.md

 # Guide to the Roadmap
 Every item on the roadmap is an issue, with a label that indicates each of the following:
 * A **release phase** that indicates the current phase of the feature, for the full ist of phases, see below.
-* A **feature area** that indicates the area of the product to which the item belongs.
-For the full list, see below.
-* A **feature** indicates the feature or product to which the item belongs.
-For the full list, see below.
 * Once a feature is delivered, the **shipped** label will be applied to the roadmap, the issue will be closed, and it will be moved to the appropriate release column.

 # Submit Feedback or Bug Reports